yingrliu/SRW_PROP/SRW_PROP/README.md

 ## Optimizers
 ### General Usage

-In order to use the implemented optimizers in this package, we need to download python scripts from Sirepo, and split the parameter list into three different parts (setting_params, propagation_params, physics_params).
-The whole required components are given as follows:
+In order to use the implemented optimizers in this package, we only need to download python scripts from Sirepo, and import the following components:

-- names [List]: the lists of the optics elements inside the beamline. e.g.
+- varParam [List]: the whole parameters (physics and propagation parameters). e.g.
     ```python
-    names = ['S0', 'S0_HFM', 'HFM', 'HFM_S1', 'S1', 'S1_DCM_C1', 'DCM_C1', 'DCM_C2', 'DCM_C2_At_BPM1', 'At_BPM1',
-         'At_BPM1_Before_SSA', 'Before_SSA', 'SSA', 'SSA_AKB', 'AKB', 'AKB_KBV', 'KBV', 'KBV_KBH', 'KBH',
-         'KBH_At_Sample', 'At_Sample']
-    ```

-- setting_params [List]: the first two lines in the parameter list in the downloaded python script. e.g.
-    ```python
     setting_params = [
-      ['name', 's', 'NSLS-II SRX beamline', 'simulation name'],
+        ['name', 's', 'NSLS-II FMX beamline', 'simulation name'],

-      # ---Data Folder
+        #---Data Folder
-      ['fdir', 's', '', 'folder (directory) name for reading-in input and saving output data files']
+        ['fdir', 's', '', 'folder (directory) name for reading-in input and saving output data files'],
-    ]
-    ```

-- physics_params [List]: the physics setting lines in the parameter list in the downloaded python script. e.g.
-    ```python
-    physics_params = [
         #---Electron Beam
         ['ebm_nm', 's', '', 'standard electron beam name'],
         ['ebm_nms', 's', '', 'standard electron beam name suffix: e.g. can be Day1, Final'],